Jan 28, 2023

-こねこのらくがき - Koneko no Rakugaki is charming black and white short film of approximately 12 minutes.
-This Toei Animation production of the year 1957 was directed again by Yabushita, Taiji (like: Kuroi Kikori to Shiroi Kikori).
+こねこのらくがき - Koneko no Rakugaki is a charming black and white short film of about 12 minutes.
+The 1957 Toei Animation production was directed by Yabushita Taiji, who also directed the anime "Kuroi Kikori to Shiroi Kikori".

 A funny little story about a tiny kitten who draws on a white wall with a pencil, much to the delight of his mouse friends.
 But all this colourful activity comes to an abrupt end when the owner of the house suddenly appears on the scene.
 Of course, he is not pleased with the unwanted beautification of his home, and while the kitten is sentenced to scrubbing, the two